Michael Wong (actor): Acting career

 His starring role in Beast Cops, which won a 1998 Best Film prize at the Hong Kong film awards, further consolidated his position.
 Also that year he acted with Shannon Lee in Enter the Eagles, and played the role of a detective in the Jean-Claude Van Damme film, Knock Off.

 In 2000, Wong made his debut as a director in Miles Apart, which he also produced and starred in.
+In the 2002 movie New Option, he reprised the role of Stone Wong.
 He has continued to work in the Hong Kong film industry, though more often as a supporting player rather than a leading man, in productions such as Cold War, Skiptrace and Triple Threat.

-In the 2002 movie New Option, he reprised the role of Stone Wong.
+In 2023 he co-starred in A Guilty Conscience, the first movie in the Hong Kong film industry's history to make $100 million Hong Kong dollars at the local box office.
+The film would also win the Hong Kong film award for Best Film.

+Music career

+With his international fame, in 1993 and 1994 he had the opportunity to shoot TV commercial, star in Thai film and release an album in Thailand.
+His studio album was signed to Grammy Entertainment (present-day GMM Grammy) and was sung in Thai via romanization.
+Chun-mah-glai (ฉันมาไกล, "I've Come So Far") is his best-known and promoted song.

 In 2006, Wong re-entered the music scene by performing "big band" music accompanied by a 10 piece band with the likes of "Come Fly with Me".

+In 2015 he released an E.P. of new music, entitled Airways of Love.

 Personal life

 Wong married Hong Kong supermodel Janet Ma in 1992 and they had two daughters, Kayla Wong and Irisa Shannon Wong, and one son, Kadin Miles Wong.

+Wong is a keen helicopter enthusiast, having held a pilot's license since 1998.
+In 2008, he served a term as President of the Hong Kong Helicopter Club.